jelic98/lbs_am10_group/README.md

 1. What is the distribution of calories for each restaurant?
 2. What is the distribution of the macro-nutrient balance scores?
 3. Which menu items from which restaurants are the the most macro-nutrient balanced (healthiest)/ least balanced (unhealthiest)?
+4. How can we classify menu items based on various item features?
-4. What are the major key words found in each restaurants' menus?
+5. What are the major key words found in each restaurants' menus?
-5. Which of the four fast food restuarants is most vegetarian and or pescetarian friendly?
+6. Which of the four fast food restuarants is most vegetarian and or pescetarian friendly?